Bitcoin-Factory/ML-Test-Client/README.md

 ### Multiple Instances of the Test App

 If you wish, you can run multiple instances of the Test App.
-For that you will need multiple User Ids.
+For that you will need multiple Test Client Instances at your Superalgos User Profile.

 Only one Docker Container needs to be running even if you run more than one instance of the Test App.